 Before we get to the meat of Faith, I have a disclaimer of sorts.
 Because I am a Christian my understanding of Faith is informed and guided by that particular belief system.
 To represent otherwise would be dishonest.
 But that does not mean that the QSource views Faith strictly from the Christian perspective.
 Instead, we advocate for the Acceleration of Faith in men of all creeds because we have discovered that a man without Faith cannot Get Right.
-Without a belief in a power outside of himself a man will have no choice but to believe that he himself is king of the world.
-A man who believes that cannot be a Virtuous Leader because he will be incapable of seeing himself first as a servant.
-He will be a Jackass, a man who lives for himself rather than Living Third .
+Without a belief in a power outside of himself a man will have no choice but to view himself as the king of the world.
+A man who believes that lie cannot be a Virtuous Leader because he will be incapable of seeing himself first as a servant.
+Instead, he will be a Jackass, a man who lives for himself rather than Living Third .

 I can attest to this because it was once true of me.
-I was a Jackass who thought himself king of the world, accountable to no one and obligated only to follow a set of rules I wrote for myself.
+I was a Jackass who saw myself as the king of the world, accountable to no one and obligated only to follow a set of rules I wrote for myself.
 Living first, I ruled from a rickety throne built of toothpicks and Elmer’s glue.
 It wasn’t until that Jackass-throne of mine came tumbling down that I was able to begin to Live Third.
 It was then, and only then, that I was able to begin the hard work required to Get Right.

 Prayer provides answers

-For ancient man the fact that a lion killed his oldest son while he was off hunting might have been the random product of the man’s bad luck.
-Or, he thinks, it might be a punishment delivered by the nebulous force that controls the lion—a response to something the man has done (or not done) that has displeased that force.
+For a prehistoric man the fact that a lion had killed his oldest son while he was off hunting might have been the random product of the man’s bad luck.
+Or, he thinks, it might be something deeper, a punishment delivered by the nebulous force that directs the lion—a response to something the man has done (or not done) that has displeased that force.
 The man, reasoning and sentient being that he is, naturally begins to question his worldly happenstances.
 Were they the result of chaos or design?
-If there is a force at work that controls things, how can I appease it so that the lion doesn’t kill my my second son too?
+If there is a force at work that directs events, how can I appease it so that the lion doesn’t kill my my second son too?
 If there is something to expect, how can I best get prepared for it.

 Maybe (he thinks) I should kill the lion, dry out its skull and mount it over the mouth of my cave.
 Maybe that homage to the lion would satisfy the force in some way that will keep at bay the other hungry beasts that surround me day and night.
 If it seems to work (or even if it doesn’t), the man comes to believe that he’s discovered a design in the force, that it is in fact The Force, with a logic that he can unlock to his Advantage if he can just discover precisely what it demands of him.
 So, he begins talking to The Force, seeking the clues to staying on its good side to preserve his life as long as possible.
 Even if the answers are few and far between, he finds a comfort in the asking.